-The child had watched a TV news documentary a couple of days earlier showing cruelty to calves that had been sent off to be killed and had been affected by it
+The child had watched a TV news documentary a couple of days earlier showing cruelty to calves that had been sent off to be killed

 Would you expect an early childhood educator to answer the child's questions fully, partly, or divert the child's attention to talking about something else?

 - A responsibility of the early childhood educator is to encourage thinking and to extend children's minds.
 Helping children to learn about his/ her world is part of this.